 (1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the North American Electric Reliability Corporation (NERC) Regional Entity, the Independent Market Monitor (IMM), or ERCOT may comment on the COPMGRR.

 (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the COPMGRR.
-Comments submitted after the 14 day comment period may be considered at the discretion of the WMS after these comments have been posted.
+Comments posted after the 14 day comment period may be considered at the discretion of the WMS.
 Comments submitted in accordance with the instructions on the ERCOT website regardless of date of submission shall be posted on the ERCOT website and distributed to the WMS within three Business Days of submittal.

 (3) WMS shall consider the COPMGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
 The quorum and voting requirements for WMS action are set forth in the Technical Advisory Committee Procedures.
 At such meeting, WMS shall take action on the COPMGRR.
 In considering action on a COPMGRR, WMS shall: